Timeline of Events Related to the Solon Township Data Center

 - 10/1/25 – Bob Ellick of Solon Township and Brent Case from The Right Place have lunch at Nonno’s in Cedar Springs.

-- 10/13/25 – The Solon Township Board unanimously approves the Zoning Ordinance to Amend Industrial District and Agricultural Residential District; they also unanimously approve the Zoning Ordinance to rezone 17 Mile.
+- 10/13/25 – The Solon Township Board approved the Zoning Ordinance to Amend the Industrial District and Agricultural Residential District by a 4-0 vote, with Clerk Willoughby absent from the vote.
+The Board also approved the Zoning Ordinance to rezone 17 Mile by a 4-0 vote, with Clerk Willoughby absent from the vote.

 - 10/23/25 – Developers from the Data Center company are in the area and want to meet with Bob Ellick in Solon Township.